 This helped me take the personal touch (and even potential offence) out of the equation.
 I realised that it was all about a system and set of ways, and not individual people, even though individuals will naturally be involved up in these ways.

-So, to set the scene, if you imagine two coffee-shop brands that everyone knows about - Costa Coffee, and Starbucks.
+So, to set the scene, if you imagine two coffee-shop brands that everyone knows about - Costa Coffee and Starbucks.
 And then let’s imagine individual Baristas working in each of these coffee shops.

-It comes to light that Costa Coffee as an organisation have some questionable practices, which will eventually lead to individuals being involved with accusations and action from higher authorities like the government and HMRC.
+It comes to light that Costa Coffee as an organisation has some questionable practices, which will eventually lead to individuals being involved with accusations and action from higher authorities like the government and HMRC.

-This may sound a bit far-fetched, however, we are all aware of these types of things becoming more common in bigger company scandals that eventually become exposed.
+This may sound a bit far-fetched; however, we are all aware of these types of things becoming more common in bigger company scandals that eventually become exposed.

 So as this all comes to light - one company being ‘wrong’ and the other being ‘right’ - leaving individuals to decide what to do.
-It is not their fault, and even within Costa Coffee they are doing their job well, are highly trained and experienced Baristas, and at the end of the day are serving good coffee and making customers happy.
+It is not their fault, and even within Costa Coffee, they are doing their job well, are highly trained and experienced Baristas, and at the end of the day are serving good coffee and making customers happy.